epam/miew/CONTRIBUTING.md

 # Contributing to Miew

 Thank you for considering contributing to Miew!
-There are many ways you can do this, you don't even have to do coding at all.
+There are many ways you can do this, you do not even have to do coding at all.
 We would be happy to know about your use cases, your experience with the viewer, your expectations.

-According to the CI principles all the development occurs inside the `master` branch, and the `latest` branch is used _for tagging_ released versions only.
+According to the CI principles all the development occurs inside the `master` branch, use the `latest` branch _for tagging_ released versions only.

 We adhere to the [Semantic Versioning](http://semver.org/) scheme.
-The major version number changes when the external API is changed.
-While there's no external API specified yet it stays at zero for now.
+The major version number changes when the external API changes.
+While there is no external API specified yet it stays at zero for now.

 ## Reporting Issues

-> Please **don't report sensitive / security issues** via public channels, try to contact
+> Please **do not report sensitive / security issues** via public channels, try to contact
 > maintainers privately first (e.g. at [miew@epam.com](miew@epam.com)).

 We use [GitHub Issues](https://guides.github.com/features/issues/) to keep track of tasks, enhancements, and bugs.
-For your convenience there's [an issue template](.github/ISSUE_TEMPLATE.md) available.
+For your convenience there is [an issue template](.github/ISSUE_TEMPLATE.md) available.

 ## Making Changes

 > Please make sure maintainers are expecting your changes and will consider merging them into
 > master.
 If the changes do not fit the project roadmap, it might unfortunately happen that
-> you've wasted your time.
+> you have wasted your time.

 First, prepare your development environment.
-Ensure that [git] and [Node.js] are installed.
+Ensure that you installed [git] and [Node.js].
-You're also encouraged to use [Yarn] package manager to guarantee that package versions are consistent across all build machines.
+You are also encouraged to use [Yarn] package manager to guarantee that package versions are consistent across all build machines.
 [Gulp.js] v3 is used as a task manager.

 ```sh